ExplicITConsulting/set-outlooksignatures.com/features.en.md

 </div>

 ## Features {#features}
-Set-OutlookSignatures has a huge feature set, which can be a bit With Set-OutlookSignatures, signatures and out-of-office replies can be:
+With Set-OutlookSignatures, signatures and out-of-office replies can be:
 - Generated from **templates in DOCX or HTML** file format.
 - Customized with a **broad range of variables**, including **photos and images**, from Entra ID, Active Directory and other sources.